adityacbhat/PatientMonitoringSystem/Readme.md

 **Introduction**

-his repository presents a patient monitoring system utilizing an LSTM model.
-The system aims to automate patient activity tracking, alerting concerned authorities during emergencies, potentially providing cost-effective surveillance compared to human monitoring.
+This repository presents a patient monitoring system utilizing an LSTM model.
+The system aims to automate patient activity tracking, alerting concerned authorities during emergencies, and potentially providing cost-effective surveillance compared to human monitoring.
 By detecting abnormal behaviors, such as collapse, heart attack, or seizures, this system seeks to mitigate complications or fatalities in rehab centers.

 **Approach**
 ![Features Used](approach_.jpg)